The Atchafalaya Problem

 Photo Credit: (1) Atchafalaya Swamp at Sunset, Mike P. Murphy/USACEM (2)The Atchafalaya Basin/USACE, (3) Control Structure, Michael Maples/USACE (Marker Number 22.)

 Location.
 35° 8.968′ N, 90° 3.507′ W. Marker is in Memphis, Tennessee, in Shelby County.
 Marker is on Riverside Drive.
+Mud Island Mississippi Riverwalk.
 Touch for map.
-Mud Island Mississippi Riverwalk.
 Marker is at or near this postal address: 125 N Front St, Memphis TN 38103, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on April 16, 2018.
-This page originally submitted on March 14, 2018, by Sandra Hughes of Killen, Usa.
-This page has been viewed 83 times since then and 2 times this year.
+It was originally submitted on March 14, 2018, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 109 times since then and 15 times this year.
 Last updated on April 12, 2018, by T. Patton of Jefferson, Georgia.
-Photo 1. submitted on March 14, 2018, by Sandra Hughes of Killen, Usa. • Andrew Ruppenstein was the editor who published this page.
+Photo 1. submitted on March 14, 2018, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Andrew Ruppenstein was the editor who published this page.